Terms & Conditions:

 Airlines are also restricting the size of carry-on luggage and the permitted contents.
 For more details on what is permitted in your carry-on, please refer to the “AIRPORT SECURITY” section of these documents.
 A carry-on bag must fit under your seat or in the overhead bin and cannot exceed 45 linear inches (length + width + depth).
 Check with your airline to verify their weight and size restrictions for carry-on luggage.
 The airline may also require that a carry-on item be checked if the item cannot be safely stowed on a particular flight.

-If your luggage is not checked through to your final destination, you will need to claim your luggage at the intermediate connection city and re-check your luggage to the final destination.
-Note that some airlines such as Southwest, do not have interline baggage agreements, so when connecting to or from these airlines, it will always be necessary to claim and re-check your luggage.
-For security reasons, all checked and carry-on bags are subject to X-ray and a physical search by TSA (Transportation Security Administration) personnel.
+If your luggage is not checked through to your final destination, you will need to claim it at the intermediate connection city and re-check it to the final destination.
+Note that some airlines, such as Southwest, do not have interline baggage agreements, so when connecting to or from these airlines, it will always be necessary to claim and re-check your luggage.
+All checked and carry-on bags are subject to X-ray and a physical search by TSA (Transportation Security Administration) personnel for security reasons.

-To minimize potential damage to your bags, we do not recommend that you lock your bags.
-If you prefer to lock your checked luggage, we recommend that you purchase a lock from a manufacturer recognized by TSA.
-Travel Sentry and Safe Skies Locks are two such companies who have an arrangement with TSA and have provided screeners with the tools to open and re-lock baggage.
+We do not recommend locking your bags to minimize potential damage.
+If you prefer to lock your checked luggage, we recommend purchasing a lock from a manufacturer recognized by TSA.
+Travel Sentry and Safe Skies Locks are two companies that have an arrangement with TSA and have provided screeners with the tools to open and re-lock baggage.
 Always check your luggage through to your final destination with the airline.
-If you are traveling on two or more airlines to your final destination, show all your tickets to the first airline ticket agent and they will be able to process your request.
+If you are traveling on two or more airlines to your final destination, show all your tickets to the first airline ticket agent, and they will be able to process your request.

-Read the following terms and conditions prior to using this website.
+Read the following terms and conditions before using this website.
 Use of this website indicates your acceptance of these terms and conditions.

 Tour & Travel Resources Inc. (TTR) offers and makes all bookings, and TTR acts only as an agent for the suppliers.